Crunch&Sip®: A parent's guide to make it as easy as possible

 They say it takes a village - and they’re right!
 Look for a supportive community where you can throw ideas around and get support.
 Recently, we worked with Australian School Mums to showcase our products and we love the online community and resource hub they have created!
 You can find their website here: https://australianschoolmums.com

-• Otherwise known as veggie sticks!
-Carrots, celery, cucumbers, capsicum have a Sunday session and cut them up in one go and store in your Mapley Crunch and Sip containers so you can grab and go!
+Otherwise known as veggie sticks!
+Think carrots, celery, cucumbers and capsicum!
+Have a Sunday session and cut them up in one go, then store in your Mapley Crunch&Sip® containers so you can grab and go!

-• Select your child's favourite fruits and pre wash and cut them if necessary.
+Select your child's favourite fruits and prewash and cut them if necessary.
 Blueberries are always a hit in our house.
-If you want to slice apples, you can stop them from going brown by soaking them in pineapple or lemon juice.
+If you want to slice apples, you can stop them from going brown by squeezing a little lemon juice over the top or soaking them in some soda water before draining and packing

-• Think sliced cherry tomatoes, mushrooms, baby corn, or leftover baked vegetables.
+Think halved cherry tomatoes, button mushrooms, baby corn, or leftover baked vegetables.

-• Make it a fun activity and get the children involved in baking some mini baked treats for Crunch and Sip!
-Check out this pumpkin scone recipe from the Crunch and Sip Website.
+Make it a fun activity and get the children involved in baking some mini baked treats for Crunch and Sip!
+Check out this pumpkin scone recipe from the Crunch&Sip®.
+Website.

 Does Crunch and Sip work?
 Let’s crunch the numbers!

-In NSW, 92% or approx 2000 schools implement Crunch and Sip.
-Mikala Atkinson, the Schools Nutrition Senior Coordinator said : “the breaks allow WA kids to eat 30 million additional serves of vegetables and fruit per year based on every child at a participating school eating a serve of vegetables or fruit for Crunch&Sip® every school day.”
+In NSW, 92% or approx 2000 schools implement Crunch&Sip®.
+Mikala Atkinson, the Schools Nutrition Senior Coordinator said : “The breaks allow WA kids to eat 30 million additional serves of vegetables and fruit per year based on every child at a participating school eating a serve of vegetables or fruit for Crunch&Sip® every school day.”

 Credit: https://www.school-news.com.au/food-and-beverage/how-well-has-crunch-sip-actually-worked/